 We are living in an era of digital times with constant social media distractions, unlike the generations before us.
 It is important to be able to step back.
 This means having time and space to reflect on our personal journey.
 This echoes my strong belief that we need to learn from the past in order to foster creativity.
 To me, true luxury is in the experience and not just the aesthetics.

-If you had to pick one, what’s your favourite piece from your lifestyle collection and why?
+If you had to pick one, what’s your favorite piece from your lifestyle collection and why?

 I am very fond of the Artisan Brush tableware collection as it exudes an aesthetic that celebrates the quietly powerful emotions that a simple artistic brushstroke embraces.
 The palette of mineral blue, highlighted with gold plating, is also timeless.